-The second common problem is your label roll being in the wrong rewind direction, which causes the label to be placed on your container upside down.
-You must know the rewind direction your machine applies the label to the product.
+The second common problem is your label roll is in the wrong rewind direction, which causes the label to be placed on your container upside down.
+Knowing the rewind direction of your label application machine is key to great looking labels.

 Through the Sticker Mountain ordering process, we ask for your preferred rewind direction.
 What does rewind direction mean?
-How do I know what my machine requires?
-We can help!
-If you are unsure, call or email us; we would be happy to assist you!
+It’s the orientation that your design will come off the roll.
+If you are still unsure, call or email us; we would be happy to assist you!
 Below is a quick visual of what each rewind direction means.

 Direction #1: the top edge of the design comes off of the roll first.